jamesyang124/play-with-category-theory/chapter10.md

   [0, 1, 3, 6, 10]
   ```

   We can combine above computations with `(.)` composition.
 Here we must use `$` for lower precedence.
-The evaluation will consume inputs as soon as possible, which can not keep its type signature for ``.
+The evaluation will consume inputs as soon as possible, which can not keep its type signature:

   ```haskell
   :t (.)